 During the day, each hair lengthens by about 0.35 mm.

-The optimum water temperature for washing hair is 35-45°C.
+The optimal water temperature for washing hair is 35-45°C.

 84% of women improve their mood by going to the hairdresser.